EvanHerman/WP-SVG-Icons-WordPress-Plugin/README.md

 ready devices.
 By setting a max-width on the icon, it then becomes responsive.

-This plugin is also great for developers who use icons on multiple sites and want to avoid the hassle of re-installing webfonts on to a new server everytime.
+This plugin is also great for developers who use icons on multiple sites and want to avoid the hassle of re-installing web fonts on to a new server every time.
 With this plugin its one click and you're ready to begin working.
 You can use these any where in your themes.

 **Features**

 * OVER 500 ICONS INCLUDED
 * Insert Icons Directly Into Posts
+* Expansion section - updated with new icons frequently
+* Inclusion of user requested icons (with donation)
-* Pro Version in Development with Customization Features
+* Pro Version in Development - plans to release as unpaid

 **Usage**
 To include an icon on to any page of your site, simply click on the icon that you want to use and copy the provided code.